rspec/rspec-metagem/README.md

 ## aliases

-You can declare example groups using either `describe` or `context`, though only `describe` is available at the top level.
+You can declare example groups using either `describe` or `context`.
+For a top level example group, `describe` and `context` are available off of `RSpec`.
+For backwards compatibility, they are also available off of the `main` object and `Module` unless you disable monkey patching.

 You can declare examples within a group using any of `it`, `specify`, or `example`.